 Both host and guest can use the website without providing personal data to People in Need.
 In creating the event, the host is required only to provide their first name, surname and an e-mail address.
 This information is used by People in Need solely for the purpose of fulfilling the terms of their contract with the host in accordance with these conditions.

 A guest provides personal data to People in Need where they request a confirmation of donation.
-In case the guest gives permission to People in Need to be informed about the work done by People in Need, he/she agrees, until written notice of cancelation, to the processing of the information provided above and information about payments received by the People in Need organization, with the purpose of inclusion in the donor database, care for donors, provision of information about donor posibilities, the work of this organization and statistical analysis, until explicit declaration of objection to the use of data.Personal data processing may be opted out of by e-mail to HYPERLINK "mailto:email@example.com" \h firstname.lastname@example.org or in writing to People in Need's registered address.
+In case the guest or the host give permission to People in Need to be informed about the work done by People in Need, he/she agrees, until written notice of cancelation, to the processing of the information provided above and information about payments received by the People in Need organization, with the purpose of inclusion in the donor database, care for donors, provision of information about donor posibilities, the work of this organization and statistical analysis, until explicit declaration of objection to the use of data.Personal data processing may be opted out of by e-mail to HYPERLINK "mailto:firstname.lastname@example.org" \h email@example.com or in writing to People in Need's registered address.

 The personal data made available to People in Need will not be made available to third parties, and will be handled in accordance with the Czech Personal Data Protection Act (no. 101/2000 as subsequently amended).
 The subject of the data has, under this Act, the right to access their personal data, the right to correct their personal data, and further the right to demand of the administrator of the data (People in Need) an explanation or amelioration of circumstances arising, should they deem that the administrator or processor of the personal data has acted with said personal data in a manner inconsistent with the protection of the private and personal life of the subject of the data, or in a manner in contradiction to the Act, particularly where the personal data are imprecise in terms of the purpose of their processing.